Equinox 2025: What Is an Equinox?

 Are day and night equal at the equinox?

 They are almost equal, but there’s slightly more daylight than nighttime on the day of an equinox.
-The reason is the atmospheric refraction of sunlight.
+The main reason is the atmospheric refraction of sunlight.

 Can you balance an egg on the spring equinox?